-There are a variety of in-person educational sessions customized to specific groups and more general sessions for our general campus community.
+There are a variety of virtual and in-person educational sessions customized to specific groups and more general sessions for our general campus community.
 New programming is in development for ongoing training for upper class students, one of these programs is Teal Dot 2.0 created and developed by our Residential Life staff and students.
-Other programs consist of social media campaigns promoting sex positivity, lunch discussions discussing a positive consent culture, workshops on empowering students through recognizing their agency, discussions on disclosing STI health, and programing about healing and sex after trauma.
+Other programs consist of speakers at the Athenaeum to discuss sex positivity and social isolation, social media campaigns promoting sex positivity, lunch discussions discussing a positive consent culture, workshops on empowering students through recognizing their agency, discussions on disclosing STI health, and programing about healing and sex after trauma.